Billboard: Other

-Placement of billboards
+Placement

 Some of the most prominent billboards are alongside highways; since passing drivers typically have little to occupy their attention, the impact of the billboard is greater.
 Billboards are often drivers' primary method of finding lodging, food, and fuel on unfamiliar highways.
 There were approximately 450,000 billboards on US highways in 1991.
 Somewhere between 5,000 and 15,000 are erected each year.
-Current numbers are put at 368,263, according to the OAAA (outdoor Advertising Association of America).
+Current numbers are put at 368,263, according to the OAAA (Outdoor Advertising Association of America).
 In Europe billboards are a major component and source of income in urban street furniture concepts.

 An interesting use of billboards unique to highways was the Burma-Shave advertisements between 1925 and 1963, which had 4- or 5-part messages on multiple signs, keeping the reader hooked by the promise of a punchline at the end.
 This example is in the National Museum of American History at the Smithsonian Institution: